-When our immune system weakens due to the stress or improper feeding (sugar, refined flours etc.), the candida becomes strong, producing many symptoms such as tiredness, digestive problems, migraines, muscle aches, allergies, vitamin and mineral deficiencies etc.
+When our immune system weakens due to stress or improper feeding (sugar, refined flours etc.), the candida becomes strong, producing many symptoms such as tiredness, digestive problems, migraines, muscle aches, allergies, vitamin and mineral deficiencies etc.

 Keys for a better absorption

 There are many factors that we have to take care of, by consuming, preserving and appropriately combining certain foods:

 Choosing seasonal foods and grown in proximity, is the best option.
 Buying food that has been transported in containers from one part of the world to the other causes a great loss of vitamins and minerals.
 Besides, there’s wide use of preservatives and chemicals by the food industry to keep these products in perfect physical condition (but not nutritional).